-EndNote Personal Bibliographic Software
+EndNote / Personal Bibliographic Software

-Students are expected to use the most current personal bibliographic manager supplied by GC to retrieve citation information from digital libraries and to cite references in scholarly papers.
+Students are expected to use the most current personal bibliographic manager supplied by the university to retrieve citation information from digital libraries and to cite references in scholarly papers.
 GC provides free access to EndNote personal bibliographic software.
-The software license allows students to download the EndNote to a flash drive or laptop and to install the software on student personal computers.
-The software is compatible with Windows and Mac operating systems.
-Software can be downloaded from all GC campus sites at http://software.gcsu.edu.
-To protect the licensing agreement, the software cannot be downloaded from off campus.
+The software license allows students to download EndNote to a flash drive or laptop and to install the software on student personal computers.
+The software is compatible with Windows and